aws-samples/service-catalog-engine-for-terraform-os/README.md

-# AWS Service Catalog Engine for Terraform open source
+# AWS Service Catalog Engine for Terraform

-The AWS Service Catalog Terraform Reference Engine (TRE) provides an example for you to configure and install a Terraform open source engine in your AWS Service Catalog administrator account.
+The AWS Service Catalog Terraform Reference Engine (TRE) provides an example for you to configure and install a Terraform engine in your AWS Service Catalog administrator account.
 With the engine installed into your account, you can use Service Catalog as a single tool to organize, govern, and distribute your Terraform configurations within AWS.
-For more information about Terraform open source and AWS Service Catalog, see [Getting started with Terraform open source.](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-Terraform.html)
+For more information about Terraform and AWS Service Catalog, see [Getting started with Terraform.](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-Terraform.html)

+# Note on migration from `TERRAFORM_OPEN_SOURCE` to `EXTERNAL` product types

+AWS Service Catalog is introducing  important changes for supporting Terraform Open Source starting October 20, 2023.
+Due to changes in the business licensing for Terraform, any references to 'Terraform Open Source' will be changed.
+Currently, Service Catalog references ‘open-source’ language in various artifacts such as our APIs, console, documentation, and a publicly available reference engine (TRE) that can be accessed through GitHub.
+For more information on what changes you should make, please refer to the [IMPORTANT_UPDATES.md](IMPORTANT_UPDATES.md).
+You can also find similar information in [our public documentation](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/update_terraform_open_source_to_external.html).

 # Pre-requisites